sparrowwallet/frigate/README.md

 Compare this to current Electrum clients which may use just a few megabytes to restore a wallet, and it's easy to see how this approach is unlikely to see widespread adoption - it's just too onerous, particularly for mobile clients.

 The second problem is the lack of mempool monitoring, which is not supported with compact block filters.
-Users rely on to answer the "did you get my transaction?" question.
+Users rely on mempool monitoring to answer the "did you get my transaction?" question.
 The lack of ability to do this can cause user confusion and distrust in the wallet, which education can only go some way in reducing.

 This project attempts to address these problems using an Electrum protocol styled approach.
 Instead of asking the client to download the required data and perform the scanning, the server performs the scanning locally with an optimized index.
 This is the [Remote Scanner](https://github.com/silent-payments/BIP0352-index-server-specification/blob/main/README.md#remote-scanner-ephemeral) approach discussed in the BIP352 Silent Payments Index Server [Specification](https://github.com/silent-payments/BIP0352-index-server-specification/blob/main/README.md) (WIP).
 It should be noted that both the scan private key and the spend public key must be provided to the server in this approach.
-While this does have a privacy implication, the keys are not stored and only held by the server ephemerally for the client session.
+While this does have a privacy implication, the keys are not stored and only held by the server ephemerally (in RAM) for duration of the client session.
 This is similar to the widely used public Electrum server approach, where the wallet addresses are shared ephemerally with a public server.

 ## Approach